matys1/lab1-web/book-notes/part-5.md

 console.log(fullname) //returns John Q. Public
 ```

-- Use the `sort` method for string arrays to return an alphabetically sorted version of the array.
+- Use the `sort()` method for string arrays to return an alphabetically sorted (ascending) version of the array.
 For example:

 ```js
 names = ["ZZ", "AA", "DD", "CC"]; //create a string array with 4 elements